 A couple years ago, I would have told people not to buy cell phone insurance.
 It was over-priced for most phones since the replacement cost wasn’t nearly as much as people paid in premiums and deductibles.
 Dropping insurance and other add-ons is a great way to lower your cell phone bill.
 But today’s smartphones are much more expensive.
 So I will go on record as saying I don’t believe cell phone insurance is a ripoff.
 But it may not be the best deal either.

 Most cell phone companies allow you to upgrade 12 months into your plan, though you will usually pay a little more for the phone.
 For example, you may pay $300 instead of $200 for renewing your contract outside of the normal cycle.
 If you are already past the 12 month mark on your contract, the insurance is less attractive.
 The insurance plan also doesn’t work out well if you have a less expensive phone, or don’t mind buying another phone on the secondhand market.
 (There are dozens of places you can buy new and refurbished phones for less than the carriers offer).

 In the end, you will need to run the numbers and see if it works for you, or if you are better off self-insuring your phone.
 After all, that is what insurance is for, right?
 Shifting the risk to someone else.
-If you can live with the risk of having to buy a new phone and can afford to spend the money out of pocket, then you can probably do without the added cost of the insurance.
+If you can live with the risk of having to buy a new phone and can afford to spend the money out of pocket, then you can probably do without the added cost of the insurance, saving you money for sure.
 If buying a new phone at full price is too much, then the insurance may be a good idea.